FUNDOSS/fundoss/README.md

 Start the development server by running `yarn dev` or `npm run dev`.
 The project supports using `.env`.
 Getting started by create a `.env` file with the above variables.

-you will need a mongodb
+you will also need a mongodb instance

 #### `.env`